ThalwegIII/TrueRoll/README.md

     TrueRoll(c) is a auditable die rolling engine in which all server-side randomness is generated at the beginning of the game.
-After this server state (the trueTable) is fixed, only playerInput (the trueThrow) is allowed as new data into the random number generator during the course of the game.
+After this server state (the trueTable) is fixed, only playerInput (the trueThrow) is allowed as new data into the die rolling generator during the course of the game.

     - Uses a pre-generated random seed table (trueTable) at game start
     - Player input (trueThrow) adds physical entropy with each die roll